takehiromouri/TECHISE-devbox/README.md

 This can take a while.

-# CLoning the Git Repo
+# Cloning the Git Repo

 In the terminal, run the following command: